 This spring, the CU Denver Learning Assistant (LA) Program celebrated its 10th Anniversary of supporting STEM student success.
-The LA Program was started in spring 2012 by Dr. Laurel Hartley, associate professor, integrative biology, College of Liberal Arts and Sciences (CLAS), and Dr. Robert (Bud) Talbot, associate professor, STEM education, School of Education & Human Development (SEHD).
+The LA Program was started in spring 2012 by Dr. Laurel Hartley, associate professor, integrative biology, College of Liberal Arts and Sciences (CLAS), and Dr. Robert (Bud) Talbot, associate professor, science, technology, engineering and math (STEM) education, School of Education & Human Development (SEHD).
 A celebration of the program was held on May 5 in the Learning Commons building, and was attended by Learning Assistants, faculty, administrators, and guests from CU Boulder.

 In her remarks, CLAS Dean Pam Jansma noted that LAs are integral in helping CU Denver deliver high-quality instruction during the pandemic.
 She also pointed out that students in LA-supported classes are more likely to pass the courses.
 Jansma also celebrated the new space in Learning Commons on the second floor, where LAs further support students outside of class during help session hours.

 Dr. Valerie Otero of University of Colorado Boulder also attended the celebration.
 Otero is the originator of the LA model, which first started at CU Boulder in 2002.
 Otero pointed out that CU Denver is a leader in the International Learning Assistant Alliance and that universities all over the country and even outside the country are looking at CU Denver as a model.

 LAs are undergraduate students who have succeeded in a course and are subsequently recruited and hired to help students to learn in that course.
 They also help faculty to develop learning communities and transform courses to be more student-centered.
 LAs are paid to do this work.
 First-time LAs take a course in teaching and learning taught by Talbot in SEHD.